cosmos/governance/proposals/2021-04-lower-deposit-requirement/README.md

 The following items summarize the voting options and what it means for this proposal.

 - **YES**: You approve the parameter change proposal to decrease the governance proposal deposit requirements from 512 to 64 ATOMs.
-- **NO**: You request the proposed value of 64 ATOMs be changed, but agree that the minnimum deposit requirement should be lowered.
+- **NO**: You disapprove of the parameter change in it's current form (please indicate in the Cosmos Forum why this is the case).
-- **NO WITH VETO**: You believe the current deposit value should be kept as-is.
+- **NO WITH VETO**: You are strongly opposed to this change and will exit the network if passed.
 - **ABSTAIN**: You are impartial to the outcome of the proposal.